Laleh-S/pac-man-game/README.md

 # Pac-Man Game
+Link to the project:

-## Brief
+## Overview
-In this project I had one week to build a JavaScript grid base game.
-Since on my previous project I chose the game snake, I decided to go for the PackMan game this time to challenge myself creating a different game.
+In this project I had two weeks to build a grid base game which would render in a browser using JavaScript, HTML and CSS.
+I was given a list of games to choose from.
+I decided to choose pac_Man.

 ## Requirements
 - Render a game in the browser